Blend: A Unified Data Discovery System: Operators

-we represent this seeker as $SC(Q)$, where $Q$ is one input column, typically from an input (query) table.
-It returns a list of $K$ columns (and their tables) that overlap the most with $Q$ (sorted by number of overlaps).
+The SC seeker receives an input column $Q$, typically from an input (query) table and returns a list of $k$ tables.
+These tables contain a column that overlaps the most with $Q$ (sorted by number of overlaps).